 - Go with a Group.
 I’m not single, and not looking to meet cute boys (although I’m quite happy to look thank you very much – there’s something about a man in lederhosen….).But I digress.
 Going with a group of friends is so much more fun than just going with a couple of friends.

 This year, Oktoberfest has also made it easier for individuals to book tables, which in previous years were about as scarce as snow in Florida since all the companies had booked them up.
 You still need to make a reservation in advance, but weeks out, not months out.
 A friend of mine just booked one last week – something that would have been unheard of in previous years.
 You can book a table (for a hefty fee) through the individual beer tents.
 In my 20s I had a good time dancing on tables with strangers, in my 30s I prefer to do it with friends.

 - Check out the Rides.
 Despite what most people think, Oktoberfest is not just about the beer.
 OK, it’s mainly about the beer, but there is also a really good selection of carnival rides.

 - Go see the Oktoberfest Parade.
 You’ll see traditional costumes and the six Munich breweries taking their beer to Oktoberfest.
 It really is something to see.
-Check out my pictures from it here.
-It’s happening on Sunday, September 22nd, starting at 10:00 am.
+It’s happening on Sunday, September 23rd, starting at 10:00 am.

 - Check out a smaller Oktoberfest Celebration in a neighbouring city.
 They will still be busy, have a festive atmosphere, but be less crowded.
 The first one I attended was the Cannstatter Wasen in Stuttgart.
 I was in Nuremberg a couple of weeks ago and it looks like they also have their own smaller version of Oktoberfest.